Visiting Assistant Teaching Professor, Architecture

 The School of Architecture has three distinct advantages.
 One, the faculty conducts courses of study in a strong diversity of practices, including architectural design, history and professional practice, urban landscape and sustainable coastal environments, market-driven building types, and building technology and performance.
 Two, we are located within a major private global research university and a leader in worldwide experiential learning, urban engagement and interdisciplinary research.
 Also, the College has a unique combination of disciplines, including Architecture, Art + Design, Game Design, Communication Studies, Journalism, Media and Screen Studies, Music, and Theatre.
 Three, we are in Boston, a thriving urban center of culture and innovation with extensive global connections.

-Qualifications: Candidates must have PhD in architecture history.
+Qualifications: Candidates must have PhD in architecture history or have achieved ABD status in pursuit of their PhD in architectural history.
 Candidates are expected to teach at the undergraduate level and perhaps graduate level.
 Candidates with a well-developed research agenda that will inform and advance current trends in the field through creative production, experimentation, collaboration, exhibiting and publication will be given preference for the position.

 Salary Grade: FAC